The LLMentalist Effect

 An LLM is at best, a possible future component of the speculative future being sold today.

 How might future generations visualize this?
 I'm imagining some ancient Greeks, who have invented an inefficient reciprocating pump, which they declare is a heart and that means they've basically built a person.
-(At the time, they believed the brain was just there to cool the blood.)
+(At the time, many believed the brain was just there to cool the blood.)
 Look!
 The fluid being pumped can move a lever: It's waving to us.

 null